TomerShenar/Disentangling_Shift_And_Add/README.md

 And of course: the more the merrier!

 ***
-Why should I choose shift-and-add over other tools (e.g., fd3)?
+Why should I choose shift-and-add over other tools (e.g., fd3, KOREL)?
 ***

+Various disentangling tools are available such as KOREL (https://stelweb.asu.cas.cz/vo-korel/ ; Hadrava 1995, A&AS, 114 ,393; not open source to the best of my knowledge) and fd3 (http://sail.zpf.fer.hr/fdbinary/; Ilijic, Hensberge & Pavlovski 2001, LNP, 573, 269; open source).

-The shift-and-add technique is a straight-forward algorithm that can be easily tested, controlled, and explored.
+The shift-and-add technique, implemented here, is a straight-forward algorithm that can be easily tested, controlled, and explored.
 It operates on wavelength space, and involves very clear assumptions.
-It is hence an attractive algorithm to work with.
+It is hence an attractive algorithm to experiment with.

 Importantly, multiple studies show that the techqniue yields robust results.
-We performed extensive comparisons between the shift-and-add algorithm and tools such as fd3 (e.g.,  Shenar et al. 2020, A&A, 639, 6; Bodensteiner et al. 2020, A&A, 641, 43).
-In most cases, we find highly comparable results, though in some cases, the shift-and-add technique appears to be more robust, at least in comparison to Fourier disentangling.
-However, the user is invited to compare and test various tools
+We performed extensive comparisons between the shift-and-add algorithm and tools such as fd3 (e.g.,  Shenar et al. 2020, A&A, 639, 6).
+In most cases, we find highly comparable results, though in some cases, the shift-and-add technique appears to be more robust, at least in comparison to Fourier disentangling (e.g., Bodensteiner et al. 2020, A&A, 641, 43) However, the user is encouraged to test and test various tools avaialble "on the market" and perform their own comparisons.

 ***
 Q. What about the light ratios?